Most everyone has heard the term autoimmune disease; however, many do not understand the depth and breadth of this diagnosis....

-- Weight – Being obese or overweight increases your risk of autoimmune diseases.
-Increased weight places stress on the joints, which can lead to inflammation and joint dysfunction, which are some of the symptoms of rheumatoid arthritis.
+- Weight: Being obese or overweight increases your risk of autoimmune diseases.
+Increased weight places stress on the joints.
+This can lead to inflammation and joint dysfunction, which are some of the symptoms of rheumatoid arthritis.
 In addition, fat tissues create substances, which can increase inflammation leading to a hyperactive immune system.

-- Tobacco Products – Cigarette smoking has been linked to a plethora of autoimmune disorders, including lupus, Graves’ hyperthyroidism, rheumatoid arthritis, and multiple sclerosis.
-Quitting is possible and there are many wonderful smoking cessation programs available to help you break the habit and reduce your risk of autoimmune disease.
+- Tobacco Products: Cigarette smoking has been linked to a plethora of autoimmune disorders, including lupus, Graves’ hyperthyroidism, rheumatoid arthritis, and multiple sclerosis.
+Quitting is possible.
+There are many wonderful smoking cessation programs available to help you break the habit and reduce your risk of autoimmune disease.

 Holistic Approach to Autoimmune Disease Treatment

-Discovery – Our functional medicine clinicians do a comprehensive exam including family and social history, understand your symptoms and potential triggers for your autoimmune flare-ups.
+Our functional medicine clinicians do a comprehensive exam.
+This includes family and social history, as well as understanding your symptoms and potential triggers for your autoimmune flare-ups.